-STEP 5: MONITORING, RESULT MEASUREMENT AND LEARNING
+STEP 5: MONITORING, RESULTS MEASUREMENT AND LEARNING

-Objective of Step 5: The Monitoring, Results Measurement and Learning step examines inclusion of women in monitoring, evaluation and impact measurement, taking into consideration the goals of increased income, and improvements in access and agency.
+The Monitoring, Results Measurement and Learning step examines inclusion of women in monitoring, evaluation and impact measurement, taking into consideration the goals of increased income, and improvements in access and agency.

-Description of Step 5: The recommended approach that is used by AIP-PRISMA the DCED results measurement standard viewed with a women's empowerment lens.
-The crux of the standard involves i) the articulation of logic models (results chains) that track the changes from programme activities to ultimate impact and ii) defining of indicators that capture the changes both at the individual / business level as well as wider changes in the market system.
+The recommended approach that is used by AIP-Rural the DCED results measurement standard5 viewed with a women's empowerment lens.6 The crux of the standard involves i) the articulation of logic models (results chains) that track the changes from programme activities to ultimate impact and ii) defining of indicators that capture the changes both at the individual / business level as well as wider changes in the market system.